There’s a local solution to our childcare crisis in Larimer County.

 But there’s good news.
 There’s a solution, and it’s customized for Larimer County.

-By increasing the county-wide sales and use tax by just 25 cents (.25%) on every $100 purchase, we could generate between $19-$21 million per year (based on 2021 estimates) for early care and education.
+By increasing the county-wide sales and use tax by just 25 cents (.25%) on every $100 purchase, we could generate an estimated $28 million per year for early care and education.

 Subsidize Childcare Costs

-Approximately $10 million annually would subsidize the cost of licensed childcare and preschool for nearly 7,000 Larimer County children ages 0-5.
+• Up to $11 million annually would subsidize the cost of licensed childcare and preschool for Larimer County children ages 0-5.

 Support ECE Workforce